The Human Safety Net

-VENICE, FUTURE HOME OF THE HUMAN SAFETY NET
+VENICE, THE HOME OF THE HUMAN SAFETY NET

 All over the world, Venice is a city famous for its imagination, ingenuity and openness, welcoming millions of visitors every year.
-For the first time in 500 years, Procuratie Vecchie will be open to the public.
-Tourists and Venetians will discover the challenges that vulnerable people face, learn about the social impact of The Human Safety Net programs and how they can help, through an interactive journey.
-Our home will symbolically bridge the gaps between open and closed spaces, ancient institutions, social issues and future challenges.
+For the first time in 500 years, Procuratie Vecchie are open to the public.
+Tourists and Venetians can discover the challenges that vulnerable people face, learn about the social impact of The Human Safety Net programs and how they can help, through an interactive journey, the exhibition “A World of Potential”.
+Our home symbolically bridge the gaps between open and closed spaces, ancient institutions, social issues and future challenges.

-With this open spirit, we’ll welcome Venetians and visitors alike, inviting everyone to explore, get inspired, exchange ideas, and amplify the impact of The Human Safety Net together.
-The area around St Mark’s Square will come alive as a place to act in the spirit of our movement.
+With this open spirit, we welcome Venetians and visitors alike, inviting everyone to explore, get inspired, exchange ideas, and amplify the impact of The Human Safety Net together.
+The area around St Mark’s Square come alive as a place to act in the spirit of our movement.